evanbigbie/linear-regression-single-feature-1/README.md

 # linear-regression-single-feature-1-of-2

+This is from an undergrad ML course assignment.
+Instructions:

 > The Jupyter notebook file, LR-Singlefeature-incomplete.ipynb, is provided.
 Please fill in the blanks, where you can find the indications -- “Your code starts from here”.